 - translating the motor plan into a commands to the muscles to produce the movements required to achieve the goal.

 The basic graphic skills a young child should acquire before learning to print letters

 The ability to draw relatively smooth and straight lines of different lengths and in different directions

 Ben (Gr R, second term) draws relatively straight and smooth horizontal lines.
-His drawing of a person, although it lacks detail, also has straight lines drawn with confidence.

 Ability to draw smooth curved lines and circles of different sizes

 Roan (Gr R, first term) has good control over her drawing of curved shapes.
 The lines are smooth and confident.

 This Gr R learner has difficulty drawing curved and straight line shapes with a smooth action.

 Ability to draw/copy squares and rectangles

 Children with good graphic skills can draw/copy rectangles and squares of a of a particular size and position on the page.